-In terms of sheer volume, thus, EU supranational actors appear to be equally, if not keener than their peers to embark on public communication via Twitter.
+Therefore, in terms of sheer volume, EU supranational actors appear to be equally keen as – if not keener than – their peers to embark on public communication via Twitter.
 Volume alone, however, does not tell us whether the messages are actually geared to reach the wider European citizenry.
 Rather, we have identified comprehensibility and publicity as necessary conditions for effective public communication.
 We thus turn to more targeted indicators for both concepts in the two subsequent sections.

 4. The comprehensibility of supranational Twitter messages